PHARTGAMES/SpaceMonkey/README.md

 1. Load Wreckfest in 32 bit mode.
 2. Setup a session and get to the stage where you have the start race option on the left and the selected vehicle in the centre of the screen.
+3. Go to the main interface of Space Monkey and select a main config for Wreckfest.
-3. Go to the main interface of Space Monkey and press the Wreckfest button.
+4. Go to the main interface of Space Monkey and press the Wreckfest button.
-4. Select the player number from the drop down.
+5. Select the player number from the drop down.
 In single player this is always 00.
 In multiplayer this is the order of your player in the lobby at the point that you join the lobby.
 Check as soon as you enter the lobby or you may get the wrong number.
-5. Click the Initialize button and wait for the game's memory to be scanned.
+6. Click the Initialize button and wait for the game's memory to be scanned.
 If successful the status message will change to Success! and you will see debug output in the text box.
-6. Space Monkey will now be outputting telemetry.
+7. Space Monkey will now be outputting telemetry.

 ---
 ## BeamNG.Drive